modeset/-deprecated-utensils/WIP.md

 - There should be some sort of Togglable class that acts similar to the demo (removes a bunch of classes then add more) pass a data-remove?
 - Should ToggleableGroup support data-bindables for tab, pill, etc..

-## Bugs
-- Weird bug on some of the button group clicking around deactivation

 ## Vendor stuff
 - Add a script for installing jQuery, underscore, respond.js and